You are here:

 Acquirer: The entity or entities that hold(s) deposit accounts for card acceptors(merchants) and to which the card acceptor transmits the data relating to the transactions.
-The acquirer is responsible for the collection of transaction information and settlement with the acceptors.
+The acquirer is responsible for the collection of transaction information and settlement with the acceptor.

 Authentication: The methods used to verify the origin of a message or to verify the identity of a participant connected to a system and to confirm that a message has not been modified or replaced in transit.